 Location: Sandy Spit, Jost van Dyke, BVI

-Bubbling pools was unlike anything I have experienced before.
-Walking across the island to the windward side we came out of the dense beach side foliage onto a beach.
-But rather than this beach looking out towards the open ocean we were greeted instead by a small pool of water connected to power of the Atlantic waves only by a small gap in the cliffs, which funneled huge crashing waves between them every 10 seconds or so.
-Obviously a number of us jumped straight into the pool and proceeded to get pounded by crashing waves while others skipped rocks or scampered around the cliff sides.
-It was one of the greatest displays of the Atlantic’s power i have seen on this trip.
+Bubbling pools were unlike anything I have experienced before.
+Walking across the island to the windward side, we came out of the dense beachside foliage onto a beach.
+But rather than this beach looking out towards the open ocean, we were greeted instead by a small pool of water connected to the power of the Atlantic waves only by a small gap in the cliffs, which funneled huge crashing waves between them every 10 seconds or so.
+Obviously, a number of us jumped straight into the pool and proceeded to get pounded by crashing waves while others skipped rocks or scampered around the cliff sides.
+It was one of the greatest displays of the Atlantic’s power I have seen on this trip.

-Following the hike we returned to the O. Star in the dinghy for a little bit of BA (boat appreciation) and more work on the note cards.
+Following the hike, we returned to the O. Star in the dinghy for a little bit of BA (boat appreciation) and more work on the note cards.
 A number of the crew, myself included, then went back ashore for a delicious lunch of burgers and fresh pizzas from a small open patio restaurant/gift shop.
-After sufficiently gorging ourselves on some land food we returned to the boat once again to continue work on our note cards or fall into one of the last but all to familiar deck naps, basking in the glowing Caribbean sun.
-This continued for the rest of the day for most of the crew besides Mattile and I who climbed back in the dinghy, Exy, and headed to the small island beach right of our bow.
-After a short dinghy ride holding on for dear life as Mattile demonstrated her fantastic dinghy handling abilities we arrived and swam for the next few hours.
+After sufficiently gorging ourselves on some land food, we returned to the boat once again to continue work on our note cards or fall into one of the last but all too familiar deck naps, basking in the glowing Caribbean sun.
+This continued for the rest of the day for most of the crew besides Mattile and I who climbed back in the dinghy, Exy and headed to the small island beach right of our bow.
+After a short dinghy ride holding on for dear life as Mattile demonstrated her fantastic dinghy handling abilities, we arrived and swam for the next few hours.